Disability Law Attorney Serving West Michigan

 Other statutes prohibiting discrimination against individuals with disabilities include the Fair Housing Act, Rehabilitation Act, Air Carrier Access Act, and the Individuals with Disabilities Education Act.
 Under the Fair Housing Act, it is unlawful to discriminate in any aspect of selling, renting, or denying housing because of an individual’s disability.
 Owners are further required to make reasonable exceptions in their housing policies so as to afford equal housing opportunities to those with disabilities.

-Under the Air Carrier Access Act, air carriers are prohibited from discrimination against qualified individuals with physical and/or mental impairments.
+Under the Air Carrier Access Act, air carriers are prohibited from discriminating against qualified individuals with physical and/or mental impairments.

 Finally, the Individuals with Disabilities Education Act requires public schools to make available to all eligible children with disabilities a free appropriate public education in the least restrictive environment according to their needs.